-Inc (Incomplete) indicates that the student's work in a course is incomplete, and that the student has obtained the instructor's permission to complete the course.
+Inc (Incomplete-not included in calculating the grade point average) indicates that the student's work in a course is incomplete, and that the student has obtained the instructor's permission to complete the course.
 (See statement on "Incompletes.")

 The Grade Point Average (GPA) is computed by dividing the number of points earned by the number of semester hours elected.
-In computing the grade point average, "WF" is treated as an "F".
-The designations "S", "W", and "WP" are not included in the computation of the grade point average.
+In computing the grade point average, "WF" is treated as an "F." The designations "S," "W," "WP," "P," "N," and "Inc." are not included in the computation of the grade point average.
 The maximum average is 4.00; the minimum is 0.00.
 The grade point average is used in determining eligibility for honors, admission to divisions, and membership in a number of campus organizations, when scholastic achievement is one of the criteria.
 It represents the general quality of a student's work.